0xbharath/interactive-labs/Frida-Workshop-Vulncon/intro.md

-# Learn Actions
+# Intro to Frida

-Welcome to the first lesson of Learning Actions!
+Welcome to the first lesson of Learning Frida!